metomic/blog/_posts/2019-12-02-making-business-ethical.md

 3. There are few proven methods that translate principles into practice.
 You may value ‘freedom’ or ‘privacy’, but have little idea of the actions which will support these abstract ideals.
 4. There are few sanctions for developers if they do not adhere to these vague requirements.

-`Ethics is a practice and not a destination.`

 So yes, do document your principles and ethics.
 But you must recognise that this is only the first step.
 When I teach individuals and companies ethics by design, I try to ensure that ethics becomes part of the companies process and practice.
 It has to be something that the whole company takes part in.
 I recommend beginning with an audit to ascertain the ethical culture that company is in.
 This research includes: